Francis Macdonogh

 Francis Macdonogh (1806 – 18 April 1882) was an Irish politician and barrister.

 Macdonogh was admitted to the bar in 1829, and made a member of the Queen's Counsel in 1842, later becoming counsel to Inland Revenue for Ireland for 1858 to 1859.
 He was also a Justice of the Peace for County Armagh, County Kilkenny and County Sligo.

 Macdonogh first stood for election as a Whig in Carrickfergus in 1857, but was unsuccessful.
-He was later elected as th Member of Parliament (MP) for Sligo Borough at a by-election in 1860 – caused by Arthur John Wayne's resignation – and held the seat until 1868 when he was defeated.
+He was later elected as th Member of Parliament (MP) for Sligo at a by-election in 1860 – caused by Arthur John Wayne's resignation – and held the seat until 1868 when he was defeated.